rostom-baccar/Decentralized-Chat-Sytem/README.md

 -Disconnect at any moment

 *Limitations/Aspects to improve:
--Whena user changes their username while chatting with someone, they'll have to close that Chat Window and re-open it again with the same person in order to send/recieve messages
+-When a user changes their username while chatting with someone, they'll have to close that Chat Window and re-open it again with the same person in order to send/recieve messages
 -The Dialog Boxes that notify the user that someone wants to chat with them or that someone has opened a Chat Window with them only work when no other user attemps to connect with you while connecting with someone
 -Buttons are sometimes laggy / Dialog Boxes sometimes show with a delay -The code needs a lot of cleaning and optimization